jdeisenberg/icljs/_sources/preface.rst

 Explaining the Title
 ====================

-If you are wondering why this book isn’t called *Programming with ClojureScript*, it’s becaue the book is going to focus on the main task that programming does |---| transforming data.
+If you are wondering why this book isn’t called *Programming with ClojureScript*, it’s because the book focuses on the main task that programming does |---| transforming data.

 Transforming Data
 -----------------

-Consider this list of minimum and maximum temperatures over a seven-day period in February, 2016 in Tokyo, Japan:  [[3 9] [2 13] [4 10] [4 9] [4 12] [9 20] [16 21]].
+Consider this list of minimum and maximum temperatures over a seven-day period in February, 2016 in Tokyo, Japan, using brackets to group each pair of temperatures:  [[3 9] [2 13] [4 10] [4 9] [4 12] [9 20] [16 21]].
 You could transform this to find:

 * The week’s minimum and maximum temperatures: 2 |o| C and 21 |o| C
 * The average minimum and maximum temperatures:  13.43 |o| C and 6 |o| C